NawaMan/FunctionalJ/docs/functions.md

     assertEquals("[]", lines.toString());
 ```

-- `whenAbsentXXX(...)` specified how to adjust the return result in case of null or exception.
+- `whenAbsentXXX(...)` specifies how to adjust the return result in case of null or exception.

 ```java
     val readLines = f(this::readLines).whenAbsentUse(FuncList.empty());